-An individual’s genotype is the genetic code they carry in their cells that provides information for a particular trait.
-Their phenotype is the visible, expressed trait, such as hair color.
+The genotype of an organism is the genetic code in its cells.
+This genetic constitution of an individual influences – but is not solely responsible for – many of its traits.
+The phenotype is the visible or expressed trait, such as hair color.
 The phenotype depends upon the genotype but can also be influenced by environmental factors.

 Genotype refers to the genetic makeup of a cell.
 For each individual trait (such as hair or eye color), a cell contains instructions on two alleles, which are alternative forms of the gene obtained from the mother and the father.
 An individual’s genotype refers to the combination of these two alleles, and can be either homozygous (the alleles are the same) or heterozygous (the alleles are different).

 Phenotype refers to a trait that can be observed, such as morphology or behavior.

 This video compares genotype vs. phenotype and further explains how the changes in genotype of an individual can affect it's phenotype.

 The genotype can be determined through genotyping – the use of a biological assay to find out what genes are on each allele.